Troubleshooting the Ongoing Printer Service

 If you cannot find the printer service in WMS: Connected printer services the first step is to make sure that the printer service is actually running.
 To see this, while signed in on the computer and Windows user where the printer service is installed, open Windows: Services and verify that Ongoing Printer Service is running.
 If not, right click on it and press "Start".
 If this does not work, open the Windows: Event viewer and look for error messages from the print service.

-If that does not work, try installing the latest version of the printer service (instructions can be found here).
+If that does not work, try installing the latest version of the printer service instructions on the printer service can be found here).

 Note that it can take a couple of minutes before the print service shows up in WMS: Connected printer services.